Bruce Gilley: "The Case for Colonialism"

-Gilley's article "The Case for Colonialism" was published in an advance online version of the Third World Quarterly in 2017.
+Gilley's article "The Case for Colonialism" was first published in an advance online version of the Third World Quarterly in 2017.
 According to Gilley, colonialism was both objectively beneficial and subjectively legitimate.
 Consequently, the author calls for a revival of colonialism.
 The article was controversial both for its argument and for its subsequent withdrawal, and resulted in a debate about academic standards and peer review.
 Fifteen members of the journal's board resigned over the publishing of the paper.
 Critics described the article as low-quality and said that it was published, over the objections of reviewers, and as a form of academic clickbait.

-Board member Noam Chomsky argued that it is "pretty clear that proper procedures were not followed in publishing the article, but I think retraction is a mistake – and also opens very dangerous doors ...
-Rebuttal offers a great opportunity for education, not only in this case."

 Gilley in 2017 "asked" the journal to withdraw his paper, while saying, "I regret the pain and anger that it has caused for many people".

-The article was re-published in the journal of conservative 501(c)(3) advocacy organization National Association of Scholars in April 2018.
+The article was re-published in the journal of conservative 501(c)(3) advocacy organization National Association of Scholars online in April 2018 then later in its Summer 2018 issue.
 NAS' own editor wrote that "serious threats of violence against the editor led the journal to withdraw the article" and that Chomsky had "rallied to his [Gilley's] defense".

 When asked if it would be ethical to publish a paper making a case for genocide, Gilley said, "I think everyone would agree, [genocide] is a moral wrong" but that he did not believe colonialism was a moral wrong.

 In the spring of 2022, Gilley responded to many of his critics in a second article entitled "The Case for Colonialism: A Response to My Critics".
-In 2023, he followed this with a full-length book, The Case for Colonialism.
+In 2023, he followed this with a full-length book, The Case for Colonialism, published by New English Press.